lapps-clarin/lif-to-tcf-converter-webservice/README.txt

 ```
 http://localhost:8080/
 ```
 Following the instructions on the homepage, The home page contain an example how to test the service.
-It also contains more examples to test.